 C)It will save our prestige from taking a nose-dive

-D)It will prevent further spoiling of relations & ambiance
+D)It will prevent further spoiling of relations.

 *If we find ourselves at the receiving end once too often then introspection is called for.
 Are we too sensitive?
 Do we carry a chip on our shoulder?
 Is our behavior brusque or insensitive?
 Perhaps we rub people the wrong way & they are forced to react.
 A frank appraisal of our own attributes will not only improve social relations but also lead to self advancement.
 As soon as we forgive someone we climb a step higher on the scale of personal growth.

-When we pardon an opponent we feel a sense of calmness suffuse our being.
+*When we pardon an opponent we feel a sense of calmness suffuse our being.
 The burden of how to avenge ourselves, to find the right time, place & method of doing so; is suddenly lifted from our shoulders.
 We feel light & carefree once again.

-If forgiveness is so beneficial for our health & happiness , then it ought to be directed at our own selves too.We all make mistakes.
+*When we talk of forgiveness,we must remember to direct it at our own selves too.We all make mistakes.
 Some of us are quick to pardon others' faults, but are very strict when it comes to our own.
-Not only faults,even our weaknesses & complexes need tender handling.
-Circumstances sometimes connive to make us commit blunders or even premeditated wrongs.
-Repentance often sets in afterwards.It helps to ask that person's forgiveness.It is essential to make amends & move on.Excess remorse& flogging of self can only have negative repercussions.
-It will impair our personality & damage our psyche.
+Not only faults,even our weaknesses & complexes need tender handling.All of us commit a wrong or a blunder sometimes---whether knowingly or unknowingly.
+Repentance often sets in afterwards.If it is pricking our conscience too much,then it is better to ask that person's forgiveness, make amends & then move on.Excess remorse& flogging of self will only impair our personality & damage our psyche.

 Ultimately it is up to the aggrieved person to evaluate comprehensively whether forgiveness is beneficial or detrimental to his/her well being.
 In the words of Lewis B Smedes---"